 For specifics on how to interpret raw files, click HERE.

-If SimpleClient is installed on the Computer you are viewing the files with, the MRK file will show SimpleClient's icon.
+If SimpleClient is installed on the Computer you are viewing the files with, the MRK file will show SimpleClient's icon as shown in the first image above.
 Double-clicking the MRK file will open the CSV file in SimpleClient.